bradbunce/app-config-management/README.md

 The application uses the following feature flags:

-- `config-path`: Determines the path to the configuration file to use
+- `config-path`: Determines the path to the configuration file to use based on the domain name, environment, business unit code, and PPC code
-- `another-feature-flag`: A sample feature flag for demonstration purposes
+- `feature-enabled`: Controls whether certain features are enabled or disabled
+- `theme-variant`: Controls the UI theme to use (modern, classic, or standard)
+- `api-version`: Controls which API version to use (v1 or v2)
+- `logging-level`: Controls the logging level (debug, info, or error)

 For detailed instructions on setting up these feature flags in LaunchDarkly, see [LAUNCHDARKLY_SETUP.md](LAUNCHDARKLY_SETUP.md).